-Correspondence to: Virginie Hamel Email: virginie.hamel.1@umontreal.ca
+\Correspondence to: Virginie Hamel Email: virginie.hamel.1@umontreal.ca

-In recent years, however, the interactions between NPs and the industry have raised concerns, particularly their numerous partnerships and sponsorship arrangements, as these may undermine the trustworthiness, integrity, and credibility of the nutrition profession.14-18 Concerns have also been raised about health professional influencers - including NPs - receiving industry sponsorship to promote products/ services, whether they disclose such funding or not.^{15,19,20} Such concerns about the interactions between industry and NPs have persisted for decades.21 mechanisms for addressing and managing the influence of corporations on public health policy, research and practice (known as corporate political activity): (a) transparency; (b) management of interactions with industry and conflicts of interest (COIs); (c) identification, monitoring and education about the practices of corporations and associated risks to public health; and (d) prohibition of interactions with industry.23 Recently, work has also been undertaken to develop guidelines for researchers' interactions with the food industry.24 At the individual level, industry interactions with health professionals can create COIs, defined in law and public policy as a situation "where an individual has an obligation to serve a party or perform a role and the individual has either: (1) incentives or (2) conflicting loyalties, which encourage the individual to act in ways that breach his or her obligations" (it should be noted that alternative definitions are used in medicine).25 The management of such COI is crucial for maintaining public trust.26 Consequently, NPs bodies have re-examined their partnership policies or introduced new guidance.^{27,28} For example, in 2018, Dietitians Australia ended its corporate sponsorship program with organizations within or related to food manufacturing and food industry associations or alcohol companies29; they have however been criticized for still allowing advertising by these industries.^{30,31} Moreover, the International Confederation of Dietetic Associations' International Code of Ethics and Code of Good Practice also explicitly states that NPs should be accountable to the public.32
+In recent years, however, the interactions between NPs and the industry have raised concerns, particularly their numerous partnerships and sponsorship arrangements, as these may undermine the trustworthiness, integrity, and credibility of the nutrition profession.14-18 Concerns have also been raised about health professional influencers - including NPs - receiving industry sponsorship to promote products/ services, whether they disclose such funding or not.
+Such concerns about the interactions between industry and NPs have persisted for decades.

+In the medical field, interactions with corporations and their associated risks have garnered much attention and reflection, and have prompted mechanisms to guard against such risks.
+More broadly, a scoping review identified four main types of mechanisms for addressing and managing the influence of corporations on public health policy, research and practice (known as corporate political activity): (a) transparency; (b) management of interactions with industry and conflicts of interest (COIs); (c) identification, monitoring and education about the practices of corporations and associated risks to public health; and (d) prohibition of interactions with industry.23 Recently, work has also been undertaken to develop guidelines for researchers' interactions with the food industry.
+At the individual level, industry interactions with health professionals can create COIs, defined in law and public policy as a situation "where an individual has an obligation to serve a party or perform a role and the individual has either: (1) incentives or (2) conflicting loyalties, which encourage the individual to act in ways that breach his or her obligations" (it should be noted that alternative definitions are used in medicine).
+The management of such COI is crucial for maintaining public trust.
+Consequently, NPs bodies have re-examined their partnership policies or introduced new guidance.
+For example, in 2018, Dietitians Australia ended its corporate sponsorship program with organizations within or related to food manufacturing and food industry associations or alcohol companies; they have however been criticized for still allowing advertising by these industries.
+Moreover, the International Confederation of Dietetic Associations' International Code of Ethics and Code of Good Practice also explicitly states that NPs should be accountable to the public.32